curl/everything-curl/usingcurl-scpsftp.md

-When requesting a file from an SFTP or SCP URL, the file path given is considered to be the absolute path on the remote server unless you specifically ask for the path relative to the user's home dir.
+When requesting a file from an SFTP or SCP URL, the file path given is considered to be the absolute path on the remote server unless you specifically ask for the path relative to the user's home directory.
 You do that by making sure the path starts with `/~/`.
 This is quite the opposite to how FTP URLs work and is a common cause for confusion among users.